YichaoOU/HemTools/docs/content/Differential_analysis/diffpeaks.rst

 ** 2. design matrix**

 A tsv file containing three columns specifying comparisons.
-You could do group level comparison or just one sample vs another sample.
+You could do group level comparison or just one sample vs another sample, the comparison name (3rd column) should be unique.

 .. code:: bash